laracord/laracord.com/content/docs/interactions.md

 ## Message Interaction Persistence

-A common use-case for interactions is for a [Button](/docs/messages#content-buttons).
-Using a button, your bot can react to clicks with a response such as a message like the above.
+A common use-case for interactions is for a [Button](/docs/messages#content-buttons) or [Select menu](/docs/messages#select-menu).
+Using an interaction, your bot can to selections made with a response such as a message like the above.

 While this can generally be done by passing a callback to `->button()` inside of a [Message](/docs/messages), you will find that the button will no longer respond to interactions when the bot is restarted.